o42a/o42a/README.markdown

 * primarily **declarative**, while
 * the **imperative** programming style is also supported.

-The program written in o42a is closer to natural English text than one written in any C-like programming language.
+A program written in o42a is closer to natural English text than one written in any C-like programming language.

 The language is designed with programming productivity and code maintainability